phanclan/vault-benchmark-perfstandbys/docs/slides/nomad.md

 It is especially important that a server node be allowed to leave gracefully so that there will be a minimal impact on availability as the server leaves the consensus peer set.

-- If a server does not gracefully leave, and will not return into service, the [<u>server force-leave command](https://www.nomadproject.io/docs/commands/server/force-leave.html  )</u> should be used to eject it from the consensus peer set.
+- If a server does not gracefully leave, and will not return into service, the [`server force-leave`](https://www.nomadproject.io/docs/commands/server/force-leave.html) command should be used to eject it from the consensus peer set.

 ---
 name: lifecycle